UniMath/agda-unimath/src/metric-spaces/isometries-metric-spaces.lagda.md

 ## Properties

-### The identity function on a metric space is an isometry
+### The identity map on a metric space is an isometry

 ```agda
 module _